jboss-container-images/jboss-eap-8-openshift-image/examples/eap/legacy-s2i-source-build/README.md

 # Example steps

-1. Setup to pull EAP 8 s2i builder and runtime images in Openshift
+1. Setup to pull EAP 8 s2i builder and runtime images in Openshift [only required for on-premise installation of OpenShift, not needed for OpenShift Sandbox]

 Create the authentication token secret for your OpenShift project using the YAML file that you downloaded: